codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 You might be wondering why we don't do `a_snd > b_snd` instead of finding the difference and returning a numeric value.
-This is because the function passed as an argument to order a heap has this type:
+This is because the function passed as an argument to order a heap has the type `'a -> 'a -> int`.

 ```ocaml
 utop[62]> Hash_heap.Heap.create ;;